Happy Birthday, Prue!

 The Sixties didn’t really kick into full swing until 1965.
 That was when the Beatles movie HELP! was released, the Beatles played Shea Stadium for the first time, and on September 1, 1965, British designer Mary Quant’s Youthquake fashion show introduced her miniskirts to America.
 One of the models on that trendsetting day was none other than Prue Bury, who is on the right in this newspaper photo.
 By Christmas, miniskirts and go-go boots were everywhere on American TV.

 Prue married Terry, her first husband, in early 1965, then they moved to New York City.
 Before leaving England, Terry reprised his croupier role from A Hard Day’s Night in an episode of the TV series Danger Man, or Secret Agent as it’s called in the United States.
-Here are some clips.
+Here are some clips that I spliced together.

 Last summer, Prudence Bury-Fuchs got together with her old friends and classmates at the Royal Ballet School in London, for a reunion celebration she called “Now We Are 70!”
 Here’s a clipping from the school’s newsletter.